Learn About The Law

 1. Each school committee shall, at least once each year, review the plan developed for its school pursuant to NRS 394.1687 and determine whether the school should deviate from the plan.

-3. If a school committee determines that its school should deviate from the plan, the school committee shall notify the development committee that developed the plan, describe the proposed deviation and explain the reason for the proposed deviation.
-The school may deviate from the plan only if the deviation is approved by the development committee pursuant to NRS 394.1692.
+3. If a school committee determines that its school should deviate from the plan, the school committee shall notify the emergency operations plan development committee that developed the plan, describe the proposed deviation and explain the reason for the proposed deviation.
+The school may deviate from the plan only if the deviation is approved by the emergency operations plan development committee pursuant to NRS 394.1692.

-4. Each private school shall post at the school a notice of the completion of each review that its school committee performs pursuant to this section.
+4. Each private school shall post on the Internet website maintained by the school a notice of the completion of each review that its school committee performs pursuant to this section.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.